 Berlin in Depth

-The booming capital of reunified Germany and one of Europe’s most dynamic and exciting cities, Berlin is definitely “worth the journey”, as the locals proudly like to say, especially in the spring.
-Berlin features spectacular architecture, absolutely fabulous museums (such as the Pergamon Museum), fascinating history, superb music, and unexpectedly good food.
-This surprisingly inexpensive metropolis will be explored on foot, by bus and by subway from our base in one of the city’s finest hotels, the 5-star/deluxe Bristol, situated in the pulsating heart of the city, on the legendary Kurfuerstendamm Avenue.
-This tour is limited to 20 participants, able and willing to walk quite a bit, and will be escorted by historian and Germany-expert Jacques R. Pauwels, PhD, author of ‘The Myth of the Good War,’ ‘The Great Class War 1914-1918,’ and ‘Big Business and Hitler,’ all published recently by James Lorimer, Toronto.
+Berlin, the booming capital of Germany and one of Europe’s most dynamic and exciting cities, is definitely “worth the journey,” as the locals proudly like to say.
+Berlin features spectacular architecture, absolutely fabulous museums, fascinating history, superb music, and unexpectedly good food.
+This surprisingly inexpensive metropolis will be explored on foot, by bus and by subway from our base in an excellent first-class hotel, situated in the pulsating heart of the city, on the legendary Kurfuerstendamm Avenue.
+This tour is limited to 15 participants, able and willing to walk quite a bit, and will be escorted by historian and Germany-expert Jacques R. Pauwels, PhD, author of ‘The Myth of the Good War,’ ‘The Great Class War 1914-1918,’ and ‘Big Business and Hitler.’ all published by James Lorimer, Toronto.

 BOOKING INFORMATION